aleph-im/aleph-vm/TESTING.md

 # Testing aleph-vm

 This procedure describes how to run tests on a dev system.
-See the dev setup section of the README first
+See the dev setup section of the README first.

 Tests also run on GitHub Actions via [the following workflow](./.github/workflows/test-on-droplets-matrix.yml).